ThePBJain/APCS-Adventure-Project/README.md

 - [level]-[node]-[count]

-title of each event file will be "Event_" plus the above
+Title of each event file will be "Event_" plus the above

 Example:
 - [Event_3-4-3.txt] //file name